Incomplete Gamma Kernels: Generalizing Locally Optimal Projection Operators: Experimental Results

-In addition to the theoretical analysis of the kernel approximations, we also measured the reconstruction error when replacing the actual kernel $ K_{\mathrm{LOP}} $ with the respective approximation.
+In addition to the theoretical analysis of the kernel approximations, we also measured the reconstruction error when replacing the actual kernel in the update step \eqref{eq:lop_update} of the projection with the respective approximation.
 For this purpose, we chose the \emph{Block} model and uniformly sampled \num{50000} target points $ \set{P} $ and \num{25000} projection points $ \set{Q} $ respectively.
 We applied \num{100} iterations of WLOP as a smoothing operator with a large window size of $ { h = 25 } $ percent of the bounding box diagonal of $ \set{P} $ and a repulsion weight $ { \mu = 0.4 } $.
 Then, we measured the distance of each point to the (triangulated) surface of the reference point cloud as well as the mean point-surface distance

 where $ t(y_j) $ denotes the $ j $-th triangle of $ \set{Y} $.
 Fig.~\ref{fig:kernel_approximation_comparison} shows the results of this point cloud smoothing operation.
 Whereas the CLOP approximation introduces higher errors at the edges of the sampled model due to the significantly underestimated standard deviation of the kernel, our approximation does not suffer from these artifacts.